Xiaohao-Yang/LLM-ITL/README.md

 - NTMs are used to learn global topics and document representations.
 - An LLM refines the learned topics via an **Optimal Transport (OT)-based alignment objective**, dynamically adjusting based on the LLM's confidence in suggesting topical words.

 LLM-ITL is modular and compatible with many existing NTMs.
-It significantly improves topic interpretability without compromising the quality of learned document representations — as demonstrated through extensive experiments.
+It significantly improves topic interpretability while maintaining the quality of document representations, as demonstrated through extensive experiments.

 ---